Trustees

 Sally is a former fast-track teacher and has worked in a number of secondary schools in the area.
 She has designed and implemented curriculum plans in her subject area from Key Stage 3 to A level and IB, as well as running extra-curricular activities in music.
 More recently she has gained deep and direct experience of implementing programmes of speech and language therapy, sensory integration therapy and physiotherapy.
 Sally has served as Chair of a local school’s Parent and Friends’ Association, leading a large committee of volunteers in significant fund-raising activities.
 Sally’s in-depth knowledge of the complex educational requirements of the SLCN child and the local availability of appropriate aspirational educational opportunities, led her to initiate and steer the Grove House School project.
 She now brings this wealth of experience and commitment to the school’s Local Academy Committee and the SEAX Board of Trustees.

-Sally was elected Vice-Chair of the Trust Board in October 2018.
+Sally was elected Chair of the Trust Board in September 2022.

 Caroline Pardy